Veronika Belotserkovskaya: Biography

-She was born on 25 June 1970 in Odessa in the family of an engineer and a teacher of the Russian language.
+Belotserkovskaya was born on 25 June 1970 in Odesa in the family of an engineer and a teacher of the Russian language.
 She attended the Saint Petersburg State Institute of Technology and later the High Courses for Scriptwriters and Film Directors.

-Prior 2003, Belotserkovskaya was involved in television advertising and was co-owner and general director of the Trend St. Petersburg.
-She owned the Moscow and Saint Petersburg versions of Time Out before selling them to "C-Media" in 2014.
+Prior to 2003, Belotserkovskaya had been involved in television advertising and served as co-owner and general director of Trend St. Petersburg.
+She once owned the Moscow and Saint Petersburg versions of Time Out before selling them to "C-Media" in 2014.
 A video version of the culinary recipes of Veronika Belotserkovskaya was released on the Domashny TV channel.
 In 2014, Belotserkovskaya starred in the ironic video clip of the Leningrad song "Patriotka".

-In mid-2010s, she started a culinary blog on the blogging platform Live Journal.
+In mid-2010s, Belotserkovskaya started a culinary blog on the blog hosting platform LiveJournal.
 Her vivid photos and recipes were mixed with everyday lifestyle notes.
-Soon the blog attracted millions of followers.
+Soon, the blog attracted millions of followers.
 Belotserkovskaya developed the passion for cooking into further projects such as exclusive gastronomic tours and cooking classes with world top chefs in Provence, Tuscany, Piedmont and Sicily.
 By 2021, she had published several cookbooks, all of which were bestsellers.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Belotserkovskaya publicly condemned 2022 Russian invasion of Ukraine via her social network accounts, mainly in Instagram.
+Belotserkovskaya publicly condemned Russian invasion of Ukraine via her social network accounts, mainly in Instagram.